Massive flight cancellations loom, as FAAN denies oil marketers access to airports

 “From all indications, the development is going to continue throughout the day and possibly linger till the weekend, if nothing is done to address it.

-“Also, we understand that it is not just oil marketers whose apron pass charge was increased, they also increased that of ground handlers and other organisations that operate in the airports.
-They started the action with the petroleum marketers.
+“Also, we understand that it is not just oil marketers that their apron pass charge was increased, they also increased that of ground handlers, and other organisations that operate in the airports.
+They started action with the petroleum marketers.
 In the coming days, others will follow.”

 Disclaimer